mvexel/openstreetmap-vintage-tile-server/README.md

 # OpenStreetMap Vintage Tile Server

-## We are on Sourcehut
+## We are on Codeberg
-If you are reading this notice on Github, please point your bookmarks and git remotes at the `osm-vintage-tiles` repo [on Sourcehut](https://git.sr.ht/~mvexel/osm-vintage-tiles) instead.
+If you are reading this notice on Github, please point your bookmarks and git remotes at the `openstreetmap-vintage-tile-server` repo [on Codeberg](https://codeberg.org/mvexel/openstreetmap-vintage-tile-server) instead.
 This project will not be updated on Github.

-See my [profile](https://sr.ht/~mvexel/) for links to discussions and tickets.

 ---